MarcusHoltz/holtzweb.com/SECURITY.md

 - Vulnerabilities in upstream dependencies you chose not to update
 - Whatever you put in your JSON content files

 HTTPS, HTTP security headers, and TLS configuration are the responsibility of the deployment environment.
-This is documented.
-This will not change.

 ---